 - Contact information and SPS membership number for the student project leader.

 - A paragraph describing your chapter's interest in outreach and how you plan to use the SPS SOCK.

-- Your SPS advisorís name and email address.
+- Your SPS advisor’s name and email address.
 Your advisor will be asked to confirm his/her support of your proposed SOCK activity.

-The SPS 2013 SOCKs will be awarded on a first-come, first-serve basis among the eligible requests.
-Approximately 25 are available.
+SPS SOCKs are awarded on a first-come, first-serve basis among the eligible requests.
+Approximately 25 are available each year.